How To Renovate Units in a Strata Title Building with Amanda Farmer

 Amanda Farmer is the owner of Lawyers Chambers which is a strata title focused legal practice and she is also the host of her own podcast, Your Strata Property.
 Amanda Farmer has over 16 years experience in the strata legal sector and is also a Fellow and Council Member of the Australian College of Strata Lawyers.

 She is also the founder of Women in Strata, a networking group for women working in strata management.
-As an increasingly in demand speaker and educator, Amanda has been educating strata managers, apartment owners and residents for many years, through round table workshops, seminars, large scale presentations and guest speaking.
+As an increase in-demand speaker and educator, Amanda has been educating strata managers, apartment owners and residents for many years, through round table workshops, seminars, large scale presentations, and guest speaking.
 Amanda has presented webinars for the Real Estate Institute (NSW), presented at REI’s annual Women in Real Estate conference, presented for Strata Community Australia (NSW) and The Owners Corporation Network, as well as the Australian College of Strata Lawyers.
 Amanda has been interviewed as a guest expert on the television program Sky News Real Estate, demystifying the legal complexities of apartment living.

 Join us as we discuss Amanda Farmer’s background and where she grew up and how that shaped her as a person, strata buildings and explain what that actually means, why she decided to get into the property sector and specifically strata, and much more in this episode of Property Investory!